jesseahouser/jesseahouser/README.md

-### Howdy
+### Hi there.
-My name is Jesse, and I am a full stack software developer.
-I also have a background in electical engineering and industrial rope access.
-I volunteer on a search and rescue team and also as a data analyst working on public health.
+My name is Jesse.
+I have a professional background in software development, electical engineering, and industrial rope access.
+My avocational interests include cave/mountain search and rescue, cave survey/exploration, canyoning, and cycling.

 <!--
 **jesseahouser/jesseahouser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.